Scarborough North (federal electoral district)

 Scarborough North (Scarborough-Nord) is a federal electoral district in Toronto, Ontario.

 Scarborough North was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 42nd Canadian federal election on 19 October 2015.
 It was created out of parts of the electoral districts of Scarborough—Rouge River (92%) and Scarborough—Agincourt (8%).
+Scarborough North was held by Liberal Shaun Chen until his resignation in August 2026 following a car crash.

 The riding has one of the highest percentages of visible minorities in any electoral district in the country (86%), and the lowest percentage of White Caucasians in any electoral district (7.5%).

 Geography

 The riding consists of the northern part of the Scarborough district of Toronto.
 It contains the neighbourhoods of Agincourt (east of Midland Avenue), Milliken (east of Midland Avenue), Morningside Heights (Brookside), and Malvern.